Skip to content

 In addition to converting data formats, the converter can also be configured to apply custom mutations/transformations to the message.

-Let's say we have a custom option that is used to mark fields as sensitive (such as fields that contain secrets or PII—personally identifiable information):
+Let's say there's a custom option that's used to mark fields as sensitive (such as fields that contain secrets or PII—personally identifiable information):

 syntax = "proto3";